quiltdata/nf-quilt/README.md

 The `readme` parameter is a Groovy GString template which expands the variables:

-* `msg`: the current commit_message
+* `msg`: the current commit message
 * `now`: the ISO 8601 date and time
 * `meta`: the complete metadata (very large! use only  subsets)

-### C. Benchling Integration (Preview)
+### C. Benchling Integration

-Version 0.4.0 includes beta support for updating Benchling notebooks using the `benchling.entry` and `benchling.author` metadata keys in the query parameter:
+Version 0.4.0 includes support for updating Benchling notebooks using the `benchling.entry` and `benchling.author` metadata keys in the query parameter:

 ```bash